What Is a VPN? What Does a VPN Do?

 An Internet Protocol address is a set of numbers used to identify your device when you connect to the Internet.
 It serves as identification and helps pinpoint your location.

 In some circumstances, this can be beneficial, let’s say if you are a small business and need your website and location to be firmly logged for local customers.
-If you opt for a VPN connection but still need to keep your IP address, there are specific VPNs for this.
+If you opt for a secure and fast VPN connection but still need to keep your IP address, there are specific VPNs for this.

 The main reason VPNs hide your IP address is because they can give away your location.
 If a hacker or a phishing attacker gets access to your IP address, for instance, they can see your latest online activity, and then potentially hacks into your accounts.